 To TGax editor: Please make the redline change below on 27.15.3 P.L 382.53 of D3.2 for CID 15660

 An HE STA may transmit an HE PPDU with DCM to a recipient STA if it has received from the recipient STA an HE Capabilities element with the DCM Max Constellation Rx subfield in the HE PHY Capabilities Information field greater than 0; otherwise the HE STA shall not transmit an HE PPDU with DCM to the recipient STA.
-The bandwidth of the HE PPDU with DCM that an HE STA transmits to a recipient STA shall be equal to or less than the bandwidth indicated by the DCM Max BW subfield in the HE PHY Capabilities Information field in the HE Capabilities element received from the recipient STA.
+The RU size with DCM that an HE STA transmits to a recipient STA shall be equal to or less than the max RU size indicated by the DCM Max RU subfield in the HE PHY Capabilities Information field in the HE Capabilities element received from the recipient STA.

 ------------- End Text Changes ---------------